Michael said he would think of me whenever he saw a hydrangea in bloom.

 And to think we might have missed them.
 We had booked our trip into Dublin for June, with plans to take tour buses cross country.
 Threat of a strike by Aer Lingus and a stiff bump-up in tour prices caused us to push back to August and consider alternatives to organized tours.

 So we hired patient Michael Hennessey to chauffeur us around Ireland.
-Do you think a bus driver would have taken a detour so I could take pictures of hydrangeas?
+Do you think a bus driver would have taken a detour so I could take these pictures?

-Or find a school crossing sign so I could photograph it?
+Or go out of his way to find a school crossing sign so I could photograph it?